deepsm007/tools/rh-pre-commit/README.md

 [here is a guide](https://access.redhat.com/solutions/4763521) for installing newer versions of Python.
 Make sure that `python3 --version` returns the expected version.
-If it doesn't you may need to still set it via the `alternatives` command mentioned in the guide.
+If it doesn't you may need to still set it via the `alternatives --config python3` command.

 ## Supported Operating Systems